singha-brother/ctf_challenges/TryHackMe/startup/readme.md

 - it is same directory as ftp

-## Try User Access
+## User Access

-- FTP server's anonymous login, we have full access in ftp directory
+- FTP server's anonymous login, we have full access (read/write) in ftp directory
 - Let's try this

   - put php_shell.php file